What to Wear in Thailand? With Free Printable Checklist

 How to Pack Your Travel Shoes for Thailand

-Wear your heaviest pair of shoes during travel/transit(that’s why I like my Salomon, they look nice as well as support my awkward feet) and squeeze your other shoes down the sides of your suitcase or backpack.
+The first packing tip is to wear your heaviest pair of shoes during travel/transit; that’s why I like my Salomon; they look nice and support my awkward feet.

-Many backpacks open like suitcases now (front opening like a clamshell) so you can get to your shoes easily enough.
 It’s often worth popping your flip-flops in your day bag for accessibility.
 Hot feet are no fun!

 Scooter Rides Thailand